-The annual leave for this position is 25 working days rising to 29 after 5 years' service and 30 after 10 years' service.
+The annual leave for this position is 30 working days.
 This allowance is subject to the usual conditions regarding the granting of annual leave and is on the basis of a five-day week and is exclusive of the usual public holidays.